 Okay, I get it.
 It can be challenging (and sometimes downright rude) to sneak away to the closest gym when you are staying with family and friends.
 Again, a little planning goes a long way.
 Pack your walking or running shoes and hit the road.
 Invite the family to join you.

-Cold and snowy?
-Stay inside, and use a set of resistance mini-bands.
+Cold and snowy outside?
+Stay inside and use a set of resistance mini-bands.
 These light, portable, packable items can be tossed in your purse and whipped out in the smallest of spaces.
 Inexpensive and easy to use, they come in varying levels of resistance to provide an effective strength workout for the entire body.
 Use them anytime, anywhere.

 P.S.
 They make great stocking stuffers for the fitness fanatics in your life!